stancunicol/Cyclic-Redundancy-Check/README.md

 # Description

-This project implements two methods for error detection and correction:
+This project implements a method for error detection and correction:

-Two-Dimensional Parity – the binary message is placed in a matrix, and parity bits are calculated for both rows and columns.
-The program allows simulating a corrupted bit and identifying its position.

 Cyclic Redundancy Check (CRC) – a generator polynomial is applied to the binary message to compute the remainder of the polynomial division using successive XOR operations.